mavzerburak0/mavzerburak0.github.io/_posts/2018-12-13-virtual-hosts.md

 sudo /etc/apache2/ports.conf
 ```

-When you open this file for editing, you will see this line
+When you open this file for editing, you will see this line:

 ```
 Listen 80
 ```

 after the explanatory comments.
-Add the following under the first Listen line:
+Add the following under the first Listen:

 ```
 Listen 8000